NHL suspends Evander Kane 21 games for fake COVID-19 vaccine card

 SAN JOSE, Calif. — The NHL has suspended San Jose Sharks forward Evander Kane for 21 games for submitting a fake COVID-19 vaccination card.

-The league announced the suspension without pay on Monday and said Kane will not be eligible to play until Nov.
+The league on Monday announced the suspension without pay and said Kane will not be eligible to play until Nov.
 30 at New Jersey.
 Kane will forfeit about $1.68 million of his $7 million salary for this season with the money going to the Players’ Emergency Assistance Fund.

 The league also announced that a concurrent investigation into allegations of sexual and physical abuse made against Kane by his estranged wife, Anna, could not be substantiated.